hitorilabs/minibot/README.md

 # Other Resources

+Of course, `minibot` you probably shouldn't be spending all of your time writing all of your bot logic from scratch.
+I hope that `minibot` helps you understand and appreciate the neat abstractions created by other projects out there.

-- `pycord` - if you want to get a bot running with solid DX, async, rate limiting, etc. - then this is your best option.
-I hope `minibot` helps you appreciate `pycord` a lot more.
+- [pycord](https://docs.pycord.dev/) - if you want to get a bot running with solid DX, async, rate limiting, etc. - then this is your best option.